anshsahu01/Nudge--Social-Accountability-App/README.md

-# 🎯 GoalBuddies - Accountability Platform
+# 🎯 NUDGE - Accountability Platform

 A modern goal-tracking and accountability platform built with React, Firebase, and Vite.
 Team up with friends, set goals, track progress, and keep each other accountable!